yowlonglee/Enhanced-Powergaming-Scripts/README.md

 Requires SR(R) - Offers the vanilla, non-SR(R) versions of Haste and Improved Haste.
 ## Special Thanks
 - FixTesteR for encouraging compatability with Spell Revisions and bug testing
+- subtledoctor for troubleshooting ai script issues with Spell Revisions and using sections of his coding to create and assign new spell states for SR
+- Bartimaeus for troubleshooting ai script issues with Spell Revisions
+- DavidW for using your Organize an IDS macro to assist in creating new spell states
 - marcnivar for identifying a couple bugs with pre-buffing